···

 Thinking Through Mud

 Every decision feels impossibly hard, even choosing what to eat.
-Things are moving but nothing lands — like running in a dream where you can't quite reach the thing you're chasing.
-Simple tasks take three times the effort they should.
+Things are moving but nothing lands — like running in a dream where you can't reach what you're chasing.
+Psychologists call this "cognitive load overflow" — when working memory maxes out, even basic choices stall.

 Losing Your Thread

 Forgetting what you were doing mid-task.
 Walking into a room and blanking on why you're there.
 You had it — it was right there — and now it's gone.
-It's not carelessness.
 There's just too much to hold at once.

 What Causes Brain Fog